 Accessories for Hiking

 You’ll need something to carry all your extra gear in!
 You don’t need a fancy daypack to get started – any backpack will do.
 If you decide to buy a backpack specifically for day hiking, go for something with good back support and a hip belt.
-The hip belt transfer weight from your shoulders to your hips, making it easier to carry.
+The hip belt transfers weight from your shoulders to your hips, making it easier to carry.

 Trekking poles help reduce the pressure on your knees when you hike.
 They can also help with stability.
 I use trekking poles on any hikes that have significant elevation gain.
 They’re especially helpful on the downhill, which can be really difficult if you have bad knees. >>Click here to check out trekking poles.